AceCentre/X80/README.md

 * JST connector for LIPO battery
 * DB9 connector for connecting external peripherals
 * will allow space in enclosure for LIPO battery

-## Version 3

-* Majority surface mount components
-* 4 switch inputs (5 with splitter cable on one port)
-* 4 switch outputs
-* One switch 'pass through' (one switch input will still control on switch output without power)
-* buzzer
-* on-board JST connector
-* setting potentiometer
-* on/off switch

-We removed the DB9 connector to save space.

-## Version 2

-* 3 switch inputs
-* 2 switch outputs
-* user button
-* DB9 connector
-* on/off switch
-* setting potentiometer
-* on-board JST connector

-## Version 1

-* 1 switch input
-* DB9 connector
-* 2 setting poteniometers
-* on/off switch

-This is very much a work in progress!
-There are issues with the PCB right now we're working on.